-Nine months ended Nine months ended Year ended September 30, 2017 September 30, 2016 December 31, 2016 Gross Profit Percentage 4.8% 5.9% 5.8%
+2017 2016 Gross Profit Percentage 5.2% 5.8%

-In the first nine months of 2017, the Company realized a Gross Profit Percentage of 4.8% compared with 5.9% in the same period a year ago.
-The reduction in Gross Profit Percentage reflects the year-over-year decrease in contribution from the industrial work program.
-Specifically, in the first nine months of 2016 the Company was working on several larger scale industrial projects.
+In 2017, the Company realized a Gross Profit Percentage of 5.2% compared with 5.8% in 2016.
+The reduction in Gross Profit Percentage reflects the impact of a PPP project not achieving substantial completion from a contractual standpoint in the fourth quarter.
+The Company took a provision to cover the additional escalation costs and financing costs from lenders that would result in the first quarter of 2018.
+The year-over-year decrease in contribution from the industrial work program is also reflected in the decrease in the Gross Profit Percentage.
+Specifically, in 2016 the Company was working on several larger scale industrial projects.
 Those projects were substantially completed in the fourth quarter of 2016.
 The Gross Profit Percentage realized on those projects was higher than the Gross Profit Percentage earned on the current work program, which is comprised of predominately commercial and institutional projects.
 In addition, through the course of 2016 the Company aligned the cost structure of the business with the progressive decline of the industrial work program.
-However, in the first nine months of 2017, the Company carried expenses associated with a number of key resources required to execute work identified in the balance of 2017, negatively impacting gross profit.
-As a result of these factors, the Gross Profit Percentage reported in the first nine months of 2017 is comparatively lower than the same period a year ago.
+However, in 2017, the Company carried expenses associated with a number of key resources required to execute work identified in the balance of 2017, negatively impacting gross profit.
+As a result of these factors, the Gross Profit Percentage reported in 2017 is lower than 2016.